acf-extended/ACF-Extended/README.md

 * The function `acf_form_head()` is not needed anymore
 * Manual Import & Export is available in the ACF > Tools page

+### ACF: Single Meta Save (Beta)

+Compress all fields values from the current post, term & user into one single meta data.
+This process lighten the database load as values are saved and read from one single row.
+Once activated and after saving a post/term/user from the administration, all old meta data will be removed and packed together in a meta called `acf`.

+To monitor the process, it is possible to enable the "ACF Extended: Dev Mode" which will display all WP & ACF meta data on every Posts, Terms & Users.

+This feature also enables a new setting available in every fields: "Save as individual meta".
+If this setting is turned ON on a specific field, then the value will be saved individually. `WP Queries` and `Meta Queries` can be used just like before.

+Single Meta Save is disabled by default.
+To enable it, add the following code in your `functions.php` file:

+`
+add_action('acf/init', 'my_acfe_modules');
+function my_acfe_modules(){

+    // Enable Single Meta Save
+    acf_update_setting('acfe/modules/single_meta', true);

+}
+`

+Note: It is possible to revert back to the native ACF save process.
+To do so, keep the feature enabled, get in the post administration you want to revert back.
+Disable the feature in your code, and save the post.
+All data will be saved back to individual meta datas.

 ## 📋 Changelog

+### 0.8.4
+* Module: Added Single Meta Save feature - Compress all fields values from the current post, term & user into one single meta data.
+This feature is disabled by default, to enable it, use `acf_update_setting('acfe/modules/single_meta', true);`.
+More informations available in the readme.
+* Module: Dynamic Post Types - Added `while(have_archive()): the_archive();` logic when the "Admin Archive Page" setting is turned on.
+This template tags can be used in the `archive-post-type.php` template which makes `get_field('my_field')` calls easier
+* Module: Dynamic Post Types/Taxonomies - Fixed Posts/Terms column data when object was trashed.
+* Module: PHP AutoSync - PHP sync files are now removed when the field group is disabled/trashed.
+* Module: Dynamic Forms - In the "E-mail Action" the"From" field is now required.
+* Module: Dynamic Forms - The Javascript hook `acfe/form/submit/success` is now correctly fired on form submission
+* Module: Dev Mode - Added the WP & ACF Meta Overview on User pages
+* Module: Dynamic Post Types/Taxonomies/Options Pages/Block Types - Removed Draft button action
+* Field: Flexible Content - Significant Performance Boost (~50/60% faster during the loading).
+Many settings are now loaded in PHP.
+Layouts are now added with Ajax (instead of being hidden in the DOM).
+This massive rework brings some great performance on very complex flexible content fields.
+* Field: Flexible Content - Initial "Dynamic Preview" are now preocessed during page administration load, and not Ajax anymore.
+This also speed-up the administration load.
+* Field: Flexible Content - Added "Layouts Settings" setting.
+Which let you choose a field group to clone and to be used as a configuration modal for each layout.
+Settings can then be used using `while(have_settings()): the_setting(); get_sub_field('my_setting');` in the Layout Template.
+* Field: Flexible Content - Fixed a potential duplicated categories bug in the Selection Modal if the category name had spaces.
+* Field: Flexible Content - "Remove Actions" now correctly remove Clone & Copy/Paste buttons.
+* Field: Flexible Content - Added "Disable Legacy Layout Title Ajax" setting.
+It disables the native ACF Layout Title Ajax call on `acf/fields/flexible_content/layout_title`.
+* Field: Flexible Content - Fixed the `$is_preview` variable not being available in specific situations.
+* Field: Flexible Content - Fixed Dynamic Preview repeater fields inside a layout which could send an additional `acfcloneindex` during the preview mode
+* Field: Flexible Content - Fixed Dynamic Preview with WP Query in the layout, which could be duplicated due to how WP Admin manage custom queries
+* Field: Flexible Content - Fixed "Edit" icon vertical align with the latest WP 5.3 update
+* Field: Flexible Content - Added shorter CSS class for preview wrapper `-preview`
+* Field: Flexible Content - Fixed the native ACF setting "Select layout" with a wrong height on WP 5.3
+* Field: Flexible Content - Fixed Enter key opening duplicated modal with Modal Edition setting
+* Field: Advanced Link - Fixed required validation which could fail if a post object was selected.
+* Field: Advanced Link - Fixed a `z-index` problem in menu/items
+* Field: Code Editor - Added compatibility with WP Code Editor Settings (editor themes).
+* Field: Group/Clone - In Seamless Style mode instructions could be truncated in some specific cases
+* Field: Group/Clone - Seamless Style mode wasn't working correctly in the Term administration
+* Field: Group/Clone - Fixed "Seamless Style" typo
+* Field: Group/Clone - Fixed "Edit in modal" which wasn't correctly working in menus
+* Field Group: Fixed Category sync which failed to create & set new field group category if not already available in WP
+* Field Groups: Fixed empty field groups list colspan
+* Fields: Post Statuses/Post Types/Taxonomies/Taxonomies Terms/User Roles can now be used as conditional display field
+* General: ACF Extended now correctly detects ACF Pro when included in the WP Theme.
+* General: ACF Extended can now be included in WP Themes (following the same logic as ACF)

+### 0.8.3.1
+* Field: Flexible Content - Fixed PHP `Undefined index: acfe_flexible_modal` notice
+* Fields: Select2 CSS Enhanced - Fixed forced height when in multiple mode
+* Fields: Select2 CSS Enhanced - Global standardization of generic select input & select2 style
+* Module: Dynamic Forms - Added missing hook `filter('acfe/form/load/action=my-action-alias',  $args, $post_id);`
+* General: Fixed typo in Readme

 ### 0.8.3.1
 * Field: Flexible Content - Fixed PHP `Undefined index: acfe_flexible_modal` notice